 🇿🇦South AfricaBoth recognisedPRINCE2 has strong penetration from UK influence.
 PMP increasingly required in multinational and technology firms.
 Both are widely listed in PM job postings.

-🇵🇰PakistanPMPPMP is the dominant credential for PMs targeting Gulf, US and European employers — the most sought-after certification for internationally focused Pakistani PMs.
-PRINCE2 recognised in UK-connected firms.
+🇵🇰PakistanPMPPMP is the dominant credential for PMs targeting Gulf, US and European employers.
+It is the most sought-after certification for internationally focused Pakistani PMs.
+I train many Pakistani students who are targeting Gulf roles.
+PRINCE2 is recognised in UK-connected firms.

 🌍Rest of AfricaPMP edgePMP is more universally recognised across African markets, particularly in development, infrastructure and multinational contexts.
 PRINCE2 has penetration in anglophone Africa through UK development programmes.